 At Floor Sanding, our experienced technicians can guide you in the process of selecting the perfect parquet wood floor design, as well as install and finish your flooring to the highest standard.
 If you already have parquet wood flooring, our experts can restore it back to its original lustre.

 Why Parquet Wood Flooring?

-The a massive selling point for parquet wood flooring is its elegant ornamental design.
-The unique, classic appearance can add significant value to your property making it a worth while investment.
+your property making it a worth while investment.
 Another advantage is that the wood tiles can be sanded down and refinishing to restore its appearance.
 Due to the sturdy thick nature of the wood tiles, parquet flooring is robust and hard-wearing.
 Moreover, although parquet tiles are made from 100% authentic hardwood, their structure allows them to be highly resilient to heat and moisture fluctuations.

 Process of refinishing can be challenging as the wood grain lacks a consistent orientation.
 As a result, a combination of hand and machine sanding techniques are required to prevent cross-grain scratching.
 Another point to consider is that although highly water resistant, parquet wood flooring is not waterproof, and thus is prone to expansion and shrinkage in soaking conditions.
 Purchase and installation costs are also relatively higher than other types of wood flooring.